BlueBrain/MorphIO/doc/source/specification.rst

    :scale: 100 %
    :alt: soma single point

-A single point sphere soma is interpreted as a cylinder of equivalent area.
+For H5 and ASC format this single point denotes a sphere.
+For SWC the single point is interpreted as a cylinder.
+The area of this cylinder is equivalent to the area of a sphere as like this sphere was defined for H5 and ASC format.

 Soma two point
 ~~~~~~~~~~~~~~